 |

-For details of Ilfracombe Hotels and Holidays, Guest Houses Cottages and Attractions.
-Go to Ilfracombe Hotels Guest Houses and Cottages The town has recently acquired a stunning new landmark - the Landmark Theatre and Pavilion which provide year round entertainment.
+Ilfracombe is the largest harbour on the North Devon Coast - this natural harbour has a character and beauty unmatched in the Bristol Channel.
+The town has been in existence as a port for more than two hundred years and is today an ideal holiday centre from which to explore the many attractions in the surrounding area.
+The town has recently acquired a stunning new landmark - the Landmark Theatre and Pavilion which provide year round entertainment.
 The harbour area has also been redeveloped to provide for more berths for visiting boats as well as the locally based fishing fleet.
+For details of Ilfracombe Hotels and Holidays, Guest Houses Cottages and to visit Attractions.
+Go to Ilfracombe Hotels Guest Houses and Cottages

 Other sections of the guide you might also enjoy - see below.